 Many safety features and precautions have been built into table saws by manufacturers to make this popular machine a little safer.
 However, once you’ve installed this tool, don’t be satisfied with its built-in security features.
 You have to take it to the next level and think, how can I make my table saw safer?

 You can make your table saw even safer and prevent injury by performing a few actions yourself.
-Here are the nine tips on how to make a table saw safer that I will discuss in this article in brief:
+Here are the seven tips on how to make a table saw safer that I will discuss in this article in brief:

 - Use sharp sawblades